 If it is confusing, please refer to the first map HERE on the Japanese website.

-Remember we talked about the rime on trees before?
-If you are taking this course in the mid-winter, this is where you find Hakkoda’s rime on trees.
-The Abies mariesii trees (a type of fir) that grow beside the trekking course will be covered by snow, forming a protective layer from the cold weather.
+Remember when we talked about the rime on trees?
+If you are taking this course in mid-winter, this is where you find Hakkoda’s rime on trees.
+The Abies mariesii trees (a type of fir) that grow beside the trekking course will be covered in snow, forming a protective layer against the cold.

 Kenashi Paradise Line (毛無パラダイスライン)